 - tuscan soup recipe

 This Tuscan soup has a tomato-based broth with just a hint of creaminess without being a full-fledged cream soup.
 It is thick with Italian vegetables and teeny tiny pasta but still brothy enough to be a soup but not a stew.
 It might possibly be the most perfect chicken veggie soup I have ever had.
-The little bits of chicken give it that nice savory taste but it is truly the sweet carrots and zucchini that are the heroes of this dish.
+The little bits of chicken gives it that nice savory taste but it is truly the sweet carrots and zucchini that are the heroes of this dish.

 I could NOT stop thinking about what went into this Tuscan soup recipe for days.
-I’m not exactly a soup fantatic but it hit the spot and kept me wanting more even after I returned home.
+I’m not exactly a soup fanatic but it hit the spot and kept me wanting more even after I returned home.
 In total desperation, I hunted the internet for a similar recipe.
 I found nothing that came close until I finally decided to just search for the restaurant’s name and the name of the soup.
 Sure enough, I was able to find the original recipes from an employee’s grandmother that is used for the basis of the soup they serve at D’Amico & Sons!
 Score!
 I literally yelped with excitement.

 My version of the soup is not a dead-on match, I tweaked it a little to fit our family.
 The key to making this the very best Italian soup is to take the time and cut the veggies as small as you can.